lesser-app/tankman.dev/content/docs/api/roles.md

 }
 ```

-To get a single role (as a list with one item), specific the Role's id.
+To get a single role (as a list with one item), specify the Role's id.

 ```tpl
 HTTP GET /orgs/{orgId}/roles/{roleId}